SandipRRathod/jsonPowerDB_login2xplore_micro_project/README.md

 - **Completed**: The project has been successfully developed and deployed.
 All functionalities related to saving, updating, and retrieving student records using JsonPowerDB have been implemented and are fully operational.
 - **Final Version**: All features have been implemented as per the requirements, and no further updates are planned.
+- **Issue In Base URL Of DB (CORS)**:
+When trying to make API requests to the JsonPowerDB backend (http://api.login2explore.com:5577), you might face a **CORS (Cross-Origin Resource Sharing)** issue.
+This occurs because browsers block requests made from one domain (your frontend) to another (the backend) unless the backend allows it by including proper CORS headers.

 ---